cesaredef/cecast/README.md

 ## Necessary scripts

-- **`bam2cecast.py`**: Prepares input files from BAM files and can generate pileups with various options at informative sites.
-It requires some standard Python3 libraries (specified within the script).
-This script also includes additional useful functions.
+- **`bam2cecast.py`**: A script that processes BAM files to prepare input files for downstream analysis, including generating pileups at informative sites.
+It supports a range of options and features useful functions for filtering and formatting data.
+Dependencies include Python3 standard modules (requiring no additional installation) such as `os`, `copy`, `random`, `itertools`, `signal`, `os.path`, `argparse`, and `textwrap` and the package `pysam`.
+Ensure all required packages are installed for optimal functionality.

 - **`vcf2cecast.py`**: (Optional) Prepares input files from VCF files and performs other auxiliary tasks.

 - **`cecast.R`**: Executes the estimation process using R.

 - **`install.R`**: Installs necessary R packages and ensures all files are properly loaded when running `cecast.R`.

 ## Other necessary files